Kalidou Koulibaly: 2016–2018

 In the 2016–17 season, Koulibaly continued to be a regular starter for Napoli under coach Maurizio Sarri and helped the side start the season well, earning four wins from their first six league matches.
 On 19 September 2016, he signed a five–year contract with the club, keeping him at Napoli until 2021.
-It was not until 15 October 2016 that Koulibaly scored his first goal of the season, in a 3–1 loss against A.S.
-Roma.
+It was not until 15 October 2016 that Koulibaly scored his first goal of the season, in a 3–1 loss to Roma.
 Koulibaly continued to start every match of the season, until he sustained a knee injury during a 5–0 win over Cagliari on 11 December 2016, resulting in him being sidelined for a month.
 After spending two months away from Napoli's first team, due to both injury and international commitment, Koulibaly made his return to the starting lineup, playing the full 90 minutes, in a 2–0 win over Genoa on 10 February 2017.
 Koulibaly regained his first team place for the side towards the end of the 2016–17 season.
 He later scored his second goal of the season, in a 4–1 win over Fiorentina, on 20 May 2017.
 By the end of the 2016–17 season, Koulibaly had made 38 appearances and scored two times in all competitions.

 In the 2017–18 season, Koulibaly played an integral role as Napoli won their first eight matches of the Serie A campaign.
 During this streak, he scored two goals for the side, netting against Lazio and Cagliari on 20 September and 1 October 2017 respectively.
 Koulibaly then helped Napoli go on a ten match winning streak in the league between 16 December 2017 and 26 February 2018.
 During this streak, he scored two goals for the side against Torino and Hellas Verona on 16 December 2017 and 6 January 2018 respectively.
 Napoli continued to closely challenge for the 2017–18 Serie A title.
 On 22 April 2018, Koulibaly scored a 90th-minute header against league leaders Juventus at the Allianz Stadium to seal a 1–0 win for the visitors and move Napoli within one point of Juventus with four games remaining.
-However, in their next match against Fiorentina, Koulibaly was sent off within 10 minutes for a rash foul as Napoli lost 3–0.
+However, in their next match against Fiorentina, Koulibaly was sent off within ten minutes for a rash foul, as Napoli lost 3–0.
 Napoli would go on to achieve a club record 91 points, but finished the season 4 points behind league winners Juventus.
 By the end of the 2017–18 season, Koulibaly had made 45 appearances and scored five times in all competitions, his highest-scoring season for the club.